Local Governing Boards (LGBs)

 My name is Shirley Hollyoake and I live in nearby Byfield.
 I am married with two grown up children and two grandchildren.
 Until a few years ago I was a Reception Class teacher for 25 years in a large multi cultural primary school.
 When I retired I was the Foundation Stage Coordinator and still have a particular interest in Early Years education.

-Zoe Turner (Pupil Premium)
+Zoe Turner (Safeguarding and Pupil Premium)

 Zoe Turner - I am an English Teacher at a secondary school for children with Social, Emotional and Mental Health Needs.
 I have worked at this school for 6 years and enjoy every moment.
 I have a strong interest in SEND and hope to one day qualify as a SENCo.
 I am currently on maternity leave after having my first child and am thoroughly enjoying seeing him grow, learn and develop.